tj-tusharjain/azure-compute-docs/articles/virtual-machines/troubleshoot-maintenance-configurations.md

 #### Resolution

 Ensure a minimum wait time of 20 minutes between deleting a maintenance configuration and creating a new one with the same name.
+If the problem persists, contact the support team for assistance.

 ### Maintenance Configurations doesn't support an API